 Jennifer Madsen is a prized fixture on performing stages of the West.
 A lifelong singer and actress, her early career included being a cast member of Brigham Young University’s famed performing group the Young Ambassadors.
 That experience founded her love of the art and afforded her the chance to sing, dance, and act for audiences across the globe.
 Using her strong foundational understanding for the craft, Jennifer left BYU and began to formally instruct students in all areas of performing.
-Her students from these early days have gone on to lead successful careers as Tony and Emmy Award-winning artists.
+Her students from these early days have gone on to lead successful careers as Tony, Grammy and Emmy Award-winning artists.
+She has had several students on American Idol and its predecessor, Star Search.
 One such student even went on to become a Star Search season finale winner.
 Her celebrated instruction continues to this day, as a former voice and musical theatre instructor at Utah Valley University and currently as part of Snow College’s award-winning music department.
-Jennifer is the premier vocal coach for the performers of the Soundhouse.
 Jennifer Madsen studied voice with Jeri Clinger and big band vocalist from Stan Kenton’s orchestra, William “Smiling Bill” Stoker.
 Her recent studies include spending several summers in New York City completing her professor’s certification in the Margolis Method for Acting.
 Her continued studies in this methodology infuse her vocal performance studio with techniques and tools for helping musicians and performers to connect viscerally with their music, lyrics and performance.

 Having an extensive background in jazz, my students will be exposed to a repertoire of music that is near and dear to me.
 Learning to improvise, building a jazz repertoire and creating unique vocal arrangements will be a part of the contemporary singers expected outcomes in my studio.
 Students are challenged to create a repertoire book of 100 songs.
 Whether you are a student of mine or not, you are invited to attend Tuesday night’s Jenn’s Jazz Jam which will feature new songs each week to learn and to add to your jazz repertoire.